sbrockley/sbrockley.github.io/README.md

 npm install
 bower install jquery modernizr sass-bootstrap jquery-galleria
 ```
 You can build the app using `grunt`.
+Note: you will have to use my version of the Picasa plugin in order for useralbum config to work properly.